 With around 76% of all seniors owning their property outright there is an opportunity to downsize but it is no ‘silver bullet’ solution.

 Even though the recently announced Retirement Income Review was positive about strategies to sell down the family home, it is not suitable for all.
-The Review stated that: ‘Use of the Pension Loans Scheme is limited.
+The Review stated that: ‘Use of the Pension Loans Scheme (now known as the Home Equity Access Scheme) is limited.
 Between 1 July 2018 and 17 January 2020, more than 9,000 people made downsizer contributions.’1

 Downsizing is not a panacea for every retiree needing more cash to live on.
 This is supported by research that most seniors prefer to live in their homes rather than downsizing.
 The resultant dislocation caused by moving to a new area, away from their familiar surroundings and network of friends, is stressful.
 See here for National Seniors’ report on downsizing.